Arksine/moonraker/docs/installation.md

 [machine]
 provider: systemd_cli

+# Edit your existing [update_manager] section to disable
-# Disable PackageKit to fallback to the APT CLI Package Update
+# PackageKit.
+This will fallback to the APT CLI Package Update
 # implementation.
 [update_manager]
+#..other update manager options
 enable_packagekit: False

 # Alternatively system updates can be disabled
 [update_manager]
+#..other update manager options
 enable_system_updates: False
 ```